Yusuf-Fateen/CPU/README.md

 # cpu

-Creating a functional RISCV CPU using logisim.
+Created a functional RISCV CPU using logisim.